-We estimate that the net proceeds to us from the sale of 2,500,000 ADSs in this offering will be approximately US\$22.5 million (or approximately US\$25.9 million if the underwriter exercises its option to purchase additional ADSs in full), based on the assumed initial public offering price of US\$10.00 per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of approximately US\$ million (or approximately US\$ million if the underwriter exercises its option to purchase additional ADSs in full), based on the assumed initial public offering price of US\$ per ADS, after giving effect to, the ADS-to-ordinary share ratio of 1-to-50, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each US\$1.00 increase (decrease) in the assumed initial offering price of US\$10.00 per ADS would increase (decrease) the net proceeds to us from this offering by approximately US\$2.3 million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) the net proceeds to us by US\$9.3 million, assuming the assumed initial public offering price of US\$10.00 per ADS remains the same and after deducting underwriting discounts and commissions.
+Each US\$1.00 increase (decrease) in the assumed initial offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, would increase (decrease) the net proceeds to us from this offering by approximately US\$ million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) the net proceeds to us by US\$ million, assuming the assumed initial public offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, remains the same and after deducting underwriting discounts and commissions.